 4) You Are The Reason (Calum Scott)

 Scott’s rendition of this song is a sweet yet sad version that combines the original’s hopeful lyrics with a heartfelt arrangement.
+One of the best memorial songs to show how much your loved one meant to you.

 5) A Thousand Years (Christina Perri)